craft-ai/craft-ai-client-js/README.md

   CONTEXT_OPS // A valid context operation according to the generator configuration )
   .then(function(decision) => {
-    console.log(decision) // The decision taken by the decision tree /*
+    console.log(decision) // The decision made by the decision tree /*
       {
       "_version": "2.0.0",